jonathanyeh0723/profitable_app_profiles_app_store_google/README.md

 We'll be mainly focusing with apps that are free to download and install, and our main source of revenue consists of in-app ads.
 This means that our revenue for any given app is mostly influenced by the number of users that use our app.
 Our goal for this project is to analyze data to help our developers understand what kinds of apps are likely to attract more users.

-- Google Play Store Apps
+- [Google Play Store Apps](https://www.kaggle.com/lava18/google-play-store-apps) containing data about approximately 10,000 Android apps from Google Play; the data was collected in August 2018.

 Web scraped data of 10k Play Store apps for analysing the Android market.